quancs/UPSimulator/README.md

 ## JEval
 JEval is an advanced library for high-performance, mathematical, boolean and functional expression parsing and evaluation, used to calculate the dimension relationship.

+# Author
+* Changsheng Quan, quancs@qq.com  or quancs@cqu.edu.cn
+If you need any help for usage and development, or you want to make contributions to this project, please contact me.